 “We are in a lockdown.
 I don’t think it’s a drill.”

-That was the text I had from my husband Friday at lunchtime.
+That was the day I had received a text message from an unknown number to my phone, I was worried as it was quiet the message to make anyone stumble, I had used a website I knew about which used reverse phone lookup.
+I later found out my husband had received a new company phone with a new number.
 I was on my way to pick up our son on an early release day, and I saw the text as I sat in the car rider’s line.
 The second text came through and the lockdown was over.
 I wasn’t sure which school he was at, and once he confirmed where he was working that day, I realized he was across the street from our son’s school.

 I didn’t think much about what might be happening at neighboring schools.
 The car rider line took a while to get going, but it’s always a little slow.
 The thought briefly crossed my mind that all of the schools in the area might be on lockdown, but surely I would have known something, right?
 I mean, I was just a few cars back from picking up my child.
 Once my son was in the car I asked him if anything weird happened at school.